lsst-sqre/sqr-013/index.rst

 All DocHub metadata records share a common JSON-LD_ (linked data) schema.
 Through a ``@context``, JSON-LD_ documents map the names of fields to semantic definitions in http://schema.org and other vocabularies.
 Specifically, DocHub adopts and extends codemeta_, which is a minimal schema of concepts needed to describe a scientific software repository.
-CodeMeta_ JSON-LD_ object can be cross-walked to other repository metadata schemas to enable automatic submission pipelines from GitHub to a repository like Zenodo, for example.
+CodeMeta_ JSON-LD_ objects can be cross-walked to other repository metadata schemas to enable automatic submission pipelines from GitHub to a repository like Zenodo, for example.

 DocHub metadata exists in two contexts: the metadata database, and in artifact repositories (such as GitHub repositories).
 Metadata at rest in DocHub's database is intended to be complete and authoritative, while metadata embedded in repositories is *templated*.